-In response to the COVID-19 Pandemic, the City of Greenwood conducted public input via a virtual format, including hosting virtual meetings to solicit input and posting all documents electronically for review by the general public and interested parties.
-Because this was the second Action Plan to be conducted in six months, the City utilized much of the same information from the PY2020 Action Plan survey and stakeholder discussions to inform this Action Plan.
+The City of Greenwood conducted public input via hybrid format, in-person meetings with an option to join via a zoom link.
+The City posted all documents electronically for review by the general public and interested parties.
 Following the Greenwood Citizen Participation Plan, the following meetings were held to solicit input:

-- June 2, 2021 at 1 pm - July 21, 2021 at 1 pm
+- May 3, 2022 at 2 pm - May 4, 2022 at 12 pm